Looking at you

 - One former Soviet spy said that all Soviet military units had a detailed schedule of things they are supposed to do when a Western spy satellite is passing overhead.

 - We may not think much of it now, but those satellite and aerial pics you can look up on Google Earth?
 The image quality would've put many actual spy satellites during the Cold War to shame.
-Most of said images come from Keyhole, Inc., a CIA-funded company whose name is a direct reference to the Corona spy satellites, which were all designated with the name "Key Hole" followed by a number.
+Most of said images come from Keyhole, Inc., a CIA-funded company whose name is a direct reference to the Keyhole-class spy satellites operated between the 1960s and the 1980s.
 Actual spying is prevented, though, because sensitive areas are blacked out or edited away in Google Earth images.